 I've been getting nudged to update this blog.
 I realize that I've been silent to an almost negligent degree.
 So sorry about that.
 I've been trying to move on from being "the guy who did the bone marrow transplant" to just being more of just some "guy."

 Eight years ago, I saw myself as "the guy whose whole life changed due to a sudden medical problem."
-I bumped around for almost two years, constantly worsening until I was finally diagnosed with MS. Before the diagnosis, I surely thought I was going to soon die.
+I bumped around for almost two years, constantly worsening until I was finally diagnosed with MS. Before the diagnosis, I surely thought I was going to die soon.
 When I was diagnosed, I had no idea what MS was, but at least I had new hope because now doctors could treat me, and hell, I had modern medicine to cure me.
 That new hope didn't last too long.
 Now I was being bounced around from drug to drug with little improvement.
 I thought now I was going to be kept alive longer while I continued to suffer.

 Updated March 31, 2018.